Synogun/FarmRPGPlus/README.md

 - Settings for each feature
 - Cached data for performance improvements

-Know that the script does not save any personal data, such as your FarmRPG account information or any other sensitive data.
+Know that the script does not save any personal data from your FarmRPG account information or any other sensitive data.

 ### If any script feature seems broken, try resetting the it's data by going to the settings page and clicking on "Reset FarmRPG Plus Data".
 This will clear all saved data and restore the script to its default state.